 Johnson, E., (Hagman) Ellis, J., & Rasmussen, C. (2015).
 It's About Time: The Relationships between Coverage and Instructional Practices in College Calculus.
 International Journal of Mathematical Education in Science and Technology, 1-14.

 (Hagman) Ellis, J., Hanson, K., Nuñez, G., & Rasmussen, R. (2015).
 Beyond Plug and Chug: an Analysis of Calculus I Homework.
 International Journal of Research in Undergraduate Mathematics Education.
 DOI 10.1007/s40753-015-0012-z

 (Hagman) Ellis, J., Kelton, M., & Rasmussen, C. (2014).
 Student perception of pedagogy and persistence in calculus.
 ZDM.
 46 (4)., pp. 661-673.

 Seminars and Workshops

-MPWR: Mentoring and Partnerships for Women in RUME (Research in Undergradaute Mathematics Education) is a seminar that I helped create, organize, and run in February 2014, 2015, 2016, and 2017.
+MPWR: Mentoring and Partnerships for Women in RUME (Research in Undergradaute Mathematics Education) is a seminar that I helped create, organize, and run in February 2014, 2015, 2016, 2017, 2018, and 2019.
 We recieved NSF funding (THANK YOU!) for three more years of this awesome event.
-MPWR 2018 will be happening in San Diego in February.
+MPWR 2020 will be happening in Boston, MA on Wednesday February 26, 2020.
 Please visit the website for more info!

 The Academy of Inquiry Based Learning is an organization that runs a workshop for college mathematics instructors around using active learning.
-I am very happy to be a prt of their summer workshops, and worked on the equity team in 2019, designing materials to support IBL workshops in attending to equity and inclusion within an IBL class.
+I am very happy to be a part of their summer workshops, and worked on the equity team in 2019, designing materials to support IBL workshops in attending to equity and inclusion within an IBL class.